-- Our university staff members work very hard to keep campus sidewalks, roads and parking lots clear.
-Only when the university is “closed” due to weather are offices closed and some services not available.
+- Only when the university is “closed” due to weather are offices closed and some services not available.
 Even in that situation, essential staff members must report to work so that operations needing 24-hour attention are maintained.

 There are three ways to learn about any delays, class cancellations or campus closings:

 - Flash ALERTS text message.
 The Flash ALERTS message will notify subscribers to check the university’s Advisory web page for up-to-the-minute reports on campus and class status.
 You can subscribe to Flash ALERTS at www.kent.edu/flashalerts.

 - Kent State’s Advisory Web page at www.kent.edu/advisory.
 This page lists any closings across the university’s eight-campus system.
 A red bar will appear on the top of the www.kent.edu home page if there is a cancellation or closing.
 The information is also posted to the university’s Facebook page and Twitter.